DOI-BOR/et-demands/docs/gridmet_example.rst

 In the REFET section of the model .INI file, name_format = gridmet_historical_%s.csv.
 A similar ID/Filenaming structure should be used to link each 'STATION_ID' with its corresponding timeseries file.

+NOTE: The user should take caution when applying large gridded climate datasets to irrigated agricultural settings.
+Gridded climate datasets often represent larger scale natural landscape conditions and do not factor in the impacts of localized irrigation (i.e. evaportive cooling, changes in surface roughness, increased vapor pressure, etc.).
+ETDemands offers options to scale (or bias correct) the input ETo/ETr values based on comparisons with local weather station data.
+Please refer to 'et_ratios' functionality in the XXXXX documentation for further details.

 Crop Shapefile
 --------------
 For this example, the crop shapefile will be built from the 2015 Cropland Data Layer (CDL) raster.